This Recipe includes

 Once all the ingredients are crushed together and blended, you have an incredibly rich and flavored sauce that goes with almost anything.

 Pesto rosso sauce can serve as a topping or accompaniment for dishes like raviolis, gnocchis, baked chicken, or with a side of pork.
 You can also use it as a sauce in a wrap or on mini toasts for canapés.

-Yes, pesto rosso sauce can easily be kept in a refrigerator.
+Pesto rosso sauce can easily be bottled and kept in the refrigerator for at least a few days.
 Use virgin olive oil if you intend to freeze it and store the pesto sauce in an airtight glass jar.

 Place it in small containers in the freezer as it will spoil if you try to unfreeze and refreeze it.
 In order to defrost, place in the fridge for about a day to let it defrost naturally.

 - 1 cup of sun-dried tomatoes

 - 1 big bouquet of basil leaves, torn into pieces (1 cup)

 - 9 cl (1/3 cup) of olive oil